Ethnessa/Ethnessa/README.md

 # Ethnessa API
 What is this?
 As of right now it is a fork of TShock which features a complete database provider switch.
 We use MongoDB for local server and global server storage.
-This is the only major change at the moment, apart from minor changes here and there.
+Along with this, we have re-done a few of the administration systems.

 > [!CAUTION]
 > EthnessaAPI is not in any way finished, and is expected to have bugs.
 Please keep this in mind.